 Hail damage?
 Car break-in?
 Pot-hole damage?
 This all falls under your comprehensive insurance.
 Comprehensive policies cover any loss that is not related to a collision (including theft).

-If you file a claim through your comprehensive insurance, your insurance company may or may not raise your rates.
-Since these types of claims don’t involve another party, it’s usually more affordable to pay for the repairs out-of-pocket than to take the hit on your insurance.
+If you file a claim through your comprehensive insurance, your car insurance carrier may or may not raise your car insurance rate.

 Bodily Injury Liability